ww-admission/ww-admission.github.io/src/data/markdown-files/terms.md

 ### Your Content

-You retain ownership of any content you upload to Foxi.
+You retain ownership of any content you upload to WWA.
 By uploading content, you grant us a worldwide, royalty-free, and non-exclusive license to use, reproduce, and display your content for the purpose of operating and improving the service.

 ### Our Content

-All content provided by Foxi, including text, graphics, logos, and software, is the property of Foxi or its licensors and is protected by intellectual property laws.
+All content provided by WWA, including text, graphics, logos, and software, is the property of WWA or its licensors and is protected by intellectual property laws.
 You may not use, reproduce, or distribute any of our content without our prior written permission.

 ## Payment and Billing

 ### Subscription Fees

-Certain features of Foxi may require a subscription.
+Certain features of WWA may require a subscription.
 You agree to pay all applicable fees as described on our pricing page.
 Fees are non-refundable except as required by law.

 ### Billing Information